Remote-HWA/SideLine_Zynq/README.md

 ## Attack Principle

 ### SideLine on AES
 The attack is conducted on a Xilinx Zynq7000 SoC in baremetal mode.
-Two C programs (attacker and victim  [**AES source code**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/AES_setup)) are implemented in two different physical cores (AP#0 and AP#1).
+Two C programs (attacker and victim) are implemented in two different physical cores (AP#0 and AP#1).
 - The victim source code contains the [**OpenSSL**](https://github.com/openssl/openssl) AES crypto implementation.
 It is used as an encryption service by the attack program.
 - The attack source code contain several methods which configure the encryption mode and uses DMA and DLL to perform SCA on the algorithms running in the victim program.
+- AES attack tutorial is available in [**SideLine on AES**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/AES_setup)

 ### SideLine on RSA (new!)
 The attack is conducted on a Xilinx Zynq7000 SoC in baremetal mode.
 The [**RSA source code**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/RSA_setup) both handles RSA calculation and DLL acquisition.
-Several custom RSAs (naive, constant time, montgomery ladder) have been implemented for experimentation needs. [**WolfSSL**](https://github.com/wolfssl) crypto library was used to develop the different RSA variants.
+- Several custom RSAs (naive, constant time, montgomery ladder) have been implemented for experimentation needs. [**WolfSSL**](https://github.com/wolfssl) crypto library was used to develop the different RSA variants.
+- AES attack tutorial is available in [**SideLine on RSA**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/RSA_setup)

 ## Requirements
 - A Xilinx Zynq7000 based development board (eg: Zybo, zedboard, etc.)